 Poorly conducted harassment investigations amplify harm, re-victimize individuals, and weaken the credibility of the integrity system.
 At the same time, legal rigor and impartiality are essential.
 This workshop presents a practical investigation workflow that balances legal technique, qualified listening, protection against retaliation, and human care, while discussing common mistakes and best practices in handling sensitive investigations.

-The presence of women in tactical and mid-level leadership roles has been gradually increasing.
-Still, the transition to strategic positions — such as executive leadership, decision-making committees, and boards — remains unequal.
-This panel analyzes how power, legitimacy, and both formal and informal criteria influence who advances to spaces where strategy, risk, budget, and succession are defined.
-The discussion explores pathways to transform operational leadership into strategic influence and effective participation in decision-making centers.
+Female presence in tactical and middle management positions has been growing gradually.
+Still, the transition to strategic roles—such as executive boards, decision-making committees, and boards of directors—remains unequal.
+This panel analyzes how formal and informal power, legitimacy, and decision criteria influence who advances to the spaces where strategy, risk, budget, and succession are defined.
+The discussion explores paths to transform operational leadership into strategic influence and effective participation in decision-making centers.

-A hands-on session to structure a viable ambassador program: objectives, profile, selection, training, role boundaries, governance, communication, and metrics — based on real and successful case studies.
+A hands-on session to structure a viable ambassador program: objective, profile, selection, training, role limits, governance, communication, and metrics.
+Based on real and successful case studies.

 In the attention economy, long and complex codes fail to fulfill their primary role: guiding behavior.
-If it is not read, it is not remembered — and if it is not remembered, it is not applied.
-In this practical workshop, participants will transform traditional code excerpts into simple, clear, action-oriented guidelines focused on real behavior.
-By the end, they will gain practical insights to make their codes more effective, memorable, and applicable in everyday situations.
+If it isn’t read, it isn’t remembered; and if it isn’t remembered, it isn’t applied.
+In this session, participants will discuss and generate insights to transform sections of traditional codes into simple, clear, and action-oriented guidelines focusing on real behavior.
+By the end, they will leave with practical ideas to make their codes more effective, memorable, and applicable in daily life.

 Organizations are facing a landscape marked by attention crises, burnout, loneliness, and mental overload.
 These factors impact communication, decision-making, and relationships, increasing behavioral risks, conflicts, and ethical failures.
 Traditional governance and compliance models show limitations when addressing human challenges such as lack of connection, low psychological safety, and difficulty in influencing behavior.
 This panel discusses what changes in practice for leadership, compliance, and psychosocial risk management, especially in light of the new NR-1 requirements.

-Whistleblowing channels only work when there is real trust — and it is precisely this trust that is tested when reports involve leadership or strategic interests.
+Whistleblowing channels only work when there is real trust, and it is precisely this trust that is tested when reports involve leadership or strategic interests.
 Fear of retaliation, lack of credibility, and inadequate responses weaken the system.
-In high-pressure scenarios, governance limitations also emerge: independence of investigations, protection of the compliance officer, and tensions with senior management.
-This panel discusses how to operate channels with legitimacy, ensuring protection, independence, and balance between risks of misuse and institutional credibility.
+In high-pressure scenarios, governance limits emerge, such as investigative independence, protection of the compliance officer, and tensions with senior management.
+The panel discusses how to operate channels with legitimacy, ensuring protection, independence, and a balance between the risks of misuse and institutional credibility, in addition to bringing insights from the most innovative channels using AI, their real gains, and challenges that are still seldom discussed after two years of intensive operation.

 Brazilian public administration has been advancing in the development of integrity and compliance programs, driven by regulatory frameworks, control mechanisms, leniency agreements, and growing societal expectations for transparency and accountability.
 This panel discusses how public institutions are structuring and strengthening their compliance programs, which models have proven most effective, the challenges of implementation in politically exposed environments, and what still needs to evolve for integrity to become an institutional practice — not just a formal requirement.